QUESTIONS AND ANSWERS ABOUT THE COLD-ARREST™ PROCEDURE

 6. Might temperatures as high as those you are discussing, up to 175°F or 80°C, be dangerous?
 Some people are saying that air at this temperature will damage your nasal mucosa, or (my personal LOL favorite) “burn your face off”.
 How can this be safe?

 Apparently, health authorities around the world do not share this concern and consider these temperatures to be completely safe.
 We know this, because public saunas, used by millions of people each day, throughout the developed world are openly permitted to operate within, or even above, this temperature range.
 Concern over elevated temperatures does begin to develop at levels above the boiling point of water: 212°F or 100°C. Sauna temperatures used in the World Sauna Championships, start (yes, I said start), at 230°F or 110°C and go up from there.
-The Finnish Sauna Society, for one, has voiced strong objection to these competitions, in view of the occasional injuries that have occurred, with a few contestants, at temperatures above 250° F or 121°C for extended periods of time.
+The Finnish Sauna Society, for one, has voiced strong objection to holding these competitions, in view of the occasional injuries that have occurred, with a few contestants, at temperatures above 250° F or 120°C for extended periods of time.
 Normal public sauna temperatures are more than enough to safely kill most early-stage viral infections in minutes.

 7. Blow Dryers vs. Saunas – which is better for preventing, slowing down or stopping viral, upper-respiratory infections?